 His term runs through December 2021.

 Cynthia Vermillion began her first term on Hilliard City Council in January 2020.

 She believes effective local government agencies must take steps to involve community residents, seeking their ideas and input, and that bold steps are often necessary for the betterment of a community.

-Ms. Vermillion is a first-generation American who was raised in San Diego, California, by parents who taught her the importance of hard work.
+Cynthia is a first-generation American who was raised in San Diego, Calif., by parents who taught her the importance of hard work.
 Her father started a small wrought iron furniture manufacturing plant in Tijuana, Mexico, while her mother stayed home to take care of her and her three older siblings.

-In 2004, Ms. Vermillion, her husband, and four children – Rebekah, Sarah, Christian and Madeline – relocated to Hilliard.
+In 2004, Cynthia, her husband, and four children – Rebekah, Sarah, Christian and Madeline – relocated to Hilliard.